emscripten-core/emscripten/site/source/docs/porting/Debugging.rst

     otherwise.

-TODO: do these actually change optimization flags?

 A number of other useful debug settings are defined in `src/settings.js <https://github.com/emscripten-core/emscripten/blob/main/src/settings.js>`_.
 For more information, search that file for the keywords "check" and "debug".

-In addition to these settings, Emscripten also supports some of Clang's sanitizers, such as the Undefined Behaviour Sanitizer (UBSan) and the Address Sanitizer (ASan).
-For more information, see :ref:`Sanitizers`.

 .. _debugging-profiling: